AvolitesLtd/TitanManual/docs/titan-basics/other-parts-of-the-touch-screen.md

 The Toolbar
 -----------

-On all consoles except Sapphire Touch, across the very top of the screen is the toolbar.
+On all consoles except Diamond 9 and Sapphire Touch, across the very top of the screen is the toolbar.

 ![Tools Menu](/docs/images/Tools-Menu.png)